#360: Boingy Boingy Bunga Bunga

 make your pilgrimage i mean you can say that but i don't know if i can say that if that makes any sense yeah just in that you make a pilgrimage to it oh yeah yeah yeah yeah yeah and once in your life

-the coffee was fine.
-Like it was standard Duncan coffee.
+the coffee was fine like it was standard dunkin coffee.
+I did get a donut there.

-But I think that
+It was bad.
+But I think that it wasn't bad.

 the way that all Dunkin Donuts are bad, it was bad.
-Like, it wasn't like specifically like much worse than another Dunkin' Donuts that I've been to.
+Like, it wasn't like specifically much worse than another Dunkin' Donuts that I've been to.

 But